pedroguarderas/KRIG/README.md

 RKHSENS
 =======

-A package for spatial statistics in particular employing methods like kriging, the main functions are implemente with Rcpp
+A package for spatial statistics in particular employing methods like kriging, the main functions are implemented with Rcpp